By Vivek - June 1, 2024

 At this point, you’re ready to deploy your app.
 Run the following command:

-Firebase deploy This builds production files for hosting and sets up a cloud function for server-side rendering.
+firebase deploy This builds production files for hosting and sets up a cloud function for server-side rendering.
 It’ll take a few minutes, but once it’s done, you can check the Firebase console and see a cloud function listed under the functions tab.

 This function acts as the primary gateway for your server code.
 If you run into any problems with rendering, you’ll find related error logs in Google Cloud, which is directly linked to the cloud function.